ScottPlot/ScottPlot/README.md

 ## Features

 ### Multiple Plot Types
 ScottPlot can make scatter plots, box plots, step plots, and even financial plots (candlestick and OHLC plots).
 The signal plot is a type of scatter plot optimized for speed when plotting evenly-spaced data.
-Signal plots are capable of displaying _millions_ of data points at >100 Hz framerates allowing comfortable interaction using the mouse.
+Signal plots are capable of displaying _tens of millions_ of data points at >100 Hz framerates allowing comfortable interaction using the mouse.
 The _plot types.exe_ application (in [/demos](/demos)) demonstrates this.

 ![](/demos/src/plot-types/ScottPlot-screenshot.png)